Nuclei-Software/nuclei-sdk/doc/source/quickstart.rst

    For **Nuclei SDK 0.6.0** version and later ones, please use `Nuclei Studio 2024.06`_ or Nuclei RISC-V Toolchain/OpenOCD/QEMU 2024.06.

+   For **Nuclei SDK 0.8.0** version and later ones, please use `Nuclei Studio 2025.02`_ or Nuclei RISC-V Toolchain/OpenOCD/QEMU 2025.02.

 From `Nuclei Toolchain 2023.10`_, both gnu and llvm toolchain are provided, and toolchain prefix changed from ``riscv-nuclei-elf-`` to ``riscv64-unknown-elf-``, and 0.5.0 SDK release will only support this ``2023.10`` or later toolchain.